Kazuchika Okada

 Kazuchika Okada (岡田 和睦, Okada Kazuchika) is a Japanese professional wrestler.
-As of March 2024, he is signed to All Elite Wrestling (AEW), where he is a member of the Don Callis Family stable and is a triple champion, holding the AEW Continental and International Championships in his first reign with each (with the former being the longest reign in the title's history and the longest for any AEW championship), and the AEW Unified Championship, for which he is the inaugural holder.
-Okada is best known for his 18-year original tenure in New Japan Pro-Wrestling (NJPW), where he was a five-time IWGP Heavyweight Champion, with his fourth reign being the longest in the company's history at 720 days.
-He also holds the record for most successful title defenses with 12.
-After the title was unified into the IWGP World Heavyweight Championship, Okada became the first to win it twice, making him a seven-time world champion in NJPW.
+As of March 2024, he is signed to All Elite Wrestling (AEW), where he is a member of the Don Callis Family stable and is the current AEW International Champion in his second reign.
+He is also a former AEW World Trios Champion (with Kyle Fletcher and Mark Davis).
+He is also a former one-time AEW Continental Champion, holding the record for the longest reign in the title's history and the longest for any AEW championship at 647 days.
+He was also the inaugural and only AEW Unified Champion when he simultaneously held the Continental and International titles together.

+Okada is best known for his 18-year original tenure in New Japan Pro-Wrestling (NJPW), where he was a seven-time IWGP Heavyweight Champion, with his fourth reign being the longest in the company's history at 720 days.
+He also holds the record for most successful title defenses with 12 and the most defenses as the champion with 36.

 Initially trained by Último Dragón and making his debut in August 2004, Okada spent his first years in professional wrestling working in Mexico before returning to Japan and making NJPW his home promotion in mid-2007.
 Originally working as a junior heavyweight, Okada graduated to the heavyweight division in April 2008 with limited success.
 In February 2010, NJPW sent Okada on a learning excursion to American promotion Total Nonstop Action Wrestling (TNA) where he spent the next 20 months, mainly performing on the promotion's secondary television program, Xplosion.
 From January to March 2011, he performed under the name Okato on TNA's primary television program, Impact!, as Samoa Joe's sidekick in his rivalry with D'Angelo Dinero.